 This past week, Disney released its first quarter results ending on December 28, 2013.
 This, plus the annual report of 2013, suggests that the results are…well…fantasmic!
 Every facet of the organization is doing well.
 Here’s a summary of what’s going well:

 1. The box office is hot–in particular due to the success of Frozen, Thor, and Saving Mr. Banks this past quarter.
 Frozen has surpassed The Lion King to be the most successful animated film of all time.

-2. The transformation of Disney California Adventure at the Disneyland Resort with the completion of Cars Land, the expansion of Fantasyland at Walt Disney World, the addition of three new lands to Hong Kong Disneyland and the celebration of Tokyo Disneyland’s 30th anniversary led to record attendance at every one of these parks in 2013.
+2. The transformation of Disney California Adventure at the Disneyland Resort with the completion of Cars Land, the expansion of Fantasyland at Walt Disney World, the addition of three new lands to Hong Kong Disneyland, and the celebration of Tokyo Disneyland’s 30th anniversary led to record attendance at every one of these parks in 2013.

-5. The demand of Frozen, Star Wars and Disney Junior merchandise are leaders in what has led Disney Consumer Products delivering an operating income of more than 1 billion for the first time in the company’s history.
+5. The demand of Frozen, Star Wars, and Disney Junior merchandise are leaders in what has led Disney Consumer Products to delivering an operating income of more than 1 billion for the first time in the company’s history.
 By the way, Disney Stores in 2013 delivered their best performance to date with double-digit growth across all lines of business.

 6. With two new ships, and with Disney Magic just fresh from a major makeover, Condé Nast Traveler has named all four ships among the 5 top large cruise ships in the world.